KlosRadieschen/cidergo/README.md

 # cidergo

 > [!WARNING]
-> Status: Work in Progress
+> Status: Work in Progress (doesn't work at all as of right now)

 This project is under active development and aims to provide a convenient interface for interacting with Cider's RPC/API.